FixBD/Educare/readme.txt

 Admin can add class or group wise subject, exam, pass year, extra (custom) fields and more.

 Educare is a 100% mobile responsive, So educare will always look great on all devices (mobile, tablet, laptop, and desktop).
 And everything is Ajax compatibility (Back-End and Front-End).

+#### **Strong Security**

+Educare come with powerful and strong security system.
+In front-end educare prevent all type of hacker attacks.
+Apart from that, Educare support Google Re-Captcha security system.
+By using these features you can keep your system safe and secure

 #### **Admin Can -**